kubernetes/website/v1.1/docs/admin/cluster-troubleshooting.md

 ---
 title: "Cluster Troubleshooting"
 ---

-# Cluster Troubleshooting

 This doc is about cluster troubleshooting; we assume you have already ruled out your application as the root cause of the problem you are experiencing.
-See the [application troubleshooting guide](../user-guide/application-troubleshooting.html) for tips on application debugging.
+See the [application troubleshooting guide](../user-guide/application-troubleshooting) for tips on application debugging.
-You may also visit [troubleshooting document](../troubleshooting.html) for more information.
+You may also visit [troubleshooting document](../troubleshooting) for more information.

 ## Listing your cluster